-In various Desserts like ice cream, yoghurt, pudding or dessert creams, vanilla is now indispensable.
+In various Desserts such as ice cream, yogurt, pudding or dessert creams, vanilla is indispensable.
 It is often also Chocolate and cocoa products added to make the taste more rounded.
 However, chefs have discovered this spice for other dishes such as.
 Meat and fish dishes or vinegar.

 - Queen of spices